is word where NOR which means PASSAGE between in this case three

 that when old iron works no more could generate money it's value was

-decided of the forest area they owned.
+dependent on the forest area they owned.

 The end for Norn.